 - Sophomore in Yale College

-- First year graduate student and/or have three years left in a program of a professional school of Yale University
+- Graduate student with 2+ years left in a program of a professional school of Yale University

 I still have questions.
 Who do I ask?